 Papers will be evaluated through a double-blind review process based upon sound analysis, originality of argument, and novelty of research.
-This prevents any bias based on an author’s school, gender, name, etc. Prospective authors are encouraged to consult previous issues of Hemispheres for examples of quality submissions.
-Below are the general submission guidelines.
+This prevents any bias on the basis of an author’s school, gender, name, etc. Prospective authors are encouraged to consult previous issues of Hemispheres on this website (see “Archives” in the side menu) as examples.

-- Between 5,000 and 8,000 words including abstract.
+- Papers should be 5,000 to 8,000 words each, including abstracts.
 Longer submissions may be accepted on a case-by-case basis.

 - Use your university email to submit your paper.
-This helps us verify your enrollment and affiliation with your undergraduate institution.
+This helps us verify your enrollment and affiliation with your affiliated institution.

 - All papers must be submitted in .doc or .docx form.
 PDF files will not be accepted.

 - Work must have been completed during undergraduate study.
-If you have graduated from your undergraduate program but wish to submit work completed during your time as an undergrad, you are welcome to submit to us up until one year after your date of graduation.
+If you have graduated from your undergraduate program but wish to submit work completed during your time as an undergrad, you are welcome to submit up to one year after your date of graduation.

 - You cannot submit an already published paper or a paper that has already been submitted to a journal for possible publication.

-- Citations should be structured according to the Chicago Manual of Style, with references as endnotes as opposed to footnotes.
+- Citations should be structured according to the Chicago Manual of Style (17th edition), with references as endnotes.
 Submissions lacking full citations will not be accepted.

-- Must be in accordance with the highest standards of writing and research.
-Quotations and excerpts must be completed within the limitations of fair-use.
+- Papers are to accord with the highest standards of writing and research.
+Quotations or excerpts must be employed within the limitations of fair-use.

-- Place name, email, telephone number, and affiliated institution on front cover page.
+- Include name, email, telephone number, and affiliated institution on the front cover page.